jeffThompson/CreativeProgramming2/Week07_Simulation/README.md

 ### TLDR
 * Create a project that simulates or is inspired by a natural system
+* Designed for a projection at the [American Museum of Natural History](https://www.amnh.org)
 * [For March 23](Part1-ResearchAndMVPDocument.md): research, drawings, MVP document
 * [For March 30](Part2-Prototypes.md): prototype your project in code
 * For April 6: finish project, record video, `Final Project` ideation